jayarehart/EC-Bootcamp-SE/Measuring/Example Embodied Carbon Calculation.md

 Now, the carbon factor for rebar for life cycle modules A1-A3 needs to be determined.

-We use data from [[Environmental Product Declarations]].
+We use data from [[Environmental Product Declarations (A1-A3)]].
 For a "[Steel Reinforcement Bar](https://www.crsi.org/wp-content/uploads/CRSI_Industry-Wide_EPD_Sep2022.pdf)" industry average value published by the Concrete Reinforcing Steel Institute, we get:

 	$CF_{A1-A3} = 854 kgCO_2 e /metric \: tonne$